rayagrigorova/project-6-SHA256/README.md

 This project is a console application that implements text hashing <br>
 using SHA-256, part of the Secure Hash Algorithm 2(SHA-2).

-## Uses of SHA-256
+### Uses of SHA-256

 SHA-256 is used in many circumstances, for example:

--To create website authentication schemes, using JWTs, HMACs and MACs -To create digital signatures
+-To create website authentication schemes, using JWTs, HMACs and MACs <br>
+-To create digital signatures <br>
--To secure blockchains like Bitcoin and Ethereum
+-To secure blockchains like Bitcoin and Ethereum <br>
--In anti-viruses, to compare the fingerprints of files and programs -In version control systems like Git to check if data has changed
+-In anti-viruses, to compare the fingerprints of files and programs <br>
+-In version control systems like Git to check if data has changed <br>

-## Functionalities
+### Functionalities

 The application has the following functionalities:

--Reading a message from a file
+-Reading a message from a file <br>
--Hashing a message using SHA-256
+-Hashing a message using SHA-256 <br>
--Saving a hashed message to a file
+-Saving a hashed message to a file <br>
--Reading a hashed message
+-Reading a hashed message <br>